-Our western boundary is made up of nine kilometres of coastline.
+Our western boundary is almost nine kilometres of coastline.
 It is an attraction for thousands of tourists who visit our clean, sandy beaches all year round.

 Seagrass beds are found just out from our beaches’ low water mark and provide an important habitat and food source for marine organisms such as fish.
 Their root systems also play an important part in anchoring the sand and preventing erosion.

 The seagrass beds along our coastline are under threat from pollution and physical disturbance, including wastewater, stormwater, shipping, and boating.

 Sand naturally moves northwards by longshore drift and, prior to European settlement, the beaches were naturally replenished from the dunes, and therefore sand movement could continue almost indefinitely.
 However, development along our coast has resulted in large quantities of the sand supply either being 'locked up' or removed from the beach system, preventing natural replenishment.

 As a result, natural processes and coastal storms have eroded beach width, and without artificial replenishment, sand will continue to erode away, exposing the underlying hard rocks and clays.

 To counteract this, sand is pumped from areas where it naturally builds up (Glenelg) and is deposited at 16 key locations between Kingston Park and Glenelg.
 In order to maintain sandy beaches, sand replenishment activities will need to continue.
-It is an expensive exercise, especially due to dwindling local sand sources, loss of seagrass, rising sea level, and the need to bypass sand around the harbours at Glenelg and West Beach.
+It is an expensive exercise, especially due to dwindling local sand sources, loss of seagrass, rising sea level, and the need to bypass sand around the harbors at Glenelg and West Beach.

 A healthy dune system has many benefits, from protecting against storm erosion to providing habitats for indigenous plants and animals, and as a source of sand for the beaches.